Fantasy sports punishments

 Loser trophy photo

-The loser must take a photo with the league’s last place trophy and send it to the group chat.
+The loser takes a photo with the league’s last-place trophy and sends it to the chat.

 Hockey pool punishments with Canadian bite